Clear Vinyl Product Spotlight Video

 You can make your own shower curtains out of clear vinyl to fit your shower.
 6, 8, and 10 works for this.

 Or cut strips to make curtains like you would find in cold food storage rooms.
 Heavier gauges are usually used for this kind of curtain.

 Working with Clear Vinyl

-All our gauges can be cut easily with scissors or a utility knife, even the 60 gauge.
+All our gauges can be cut easily with scissors or a utility knife, even the thick clear vinyl of 60 gauge.
 Thinner gauges can also be cut with a rotary cutter.

 Grommets and eyelets are commonly used with clear vinyl and are easy to install.
 See our no-sew bag tutorial to see grommets and eyelets installed to hold multiple layers of vinyl together and for use with bag hardware.

 Most gauges can be sewn with a regular sewing machine.
 For outdoor use, we recommend this nylon thread because it is strong and weather resistant.

 For other uses that don’t require high strength, like bag liners, ID or photo holders, and tablecloths, the regular All-Purpose Polyester Thread is fine.